silktide/syringe/README.md

 2. Tokens can now be escaped by repeating them (50% could be written as "50%%" as a parameter)
 3. Environment variables can be referenced using a $ token
 4. There's unit tests :D
+5. Multibyte support.
+I haven't done thorough testing, but we now use multibyte safe functions throughout

 ## BC's